Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Discussion

-Participants did not report more sustainability-aware AI usage when interacting with the customized LLMaaS chatbot compared to ChatGPT (H6).
-This finding stands in contrast to previous work showing that making resource consumption visible can foster more sustainable behavior \cite{Penkert.2023, Sanduleac.2017}.
-Notably, the exploratory between-subjects comparisons showed different results: users who exclusively used the customized LLMaaS chatbot reported more sustainability-aware AI usage than those who exclusively used ChatGPT (this finding also held true when comparing LLMaaS-exclusive users to users of the free, token-restricted ChatGPT version).
-Interestingly, LLMaaS-exclusive users also reported higher sustainability-aware AI usage than the group of users of both systems showed for either the LLMaaS chatbot or ChatGPT.
-This pattern could reflect underlying differences between user groups, such that individuals who use only the customized LLMaaS chatbot may differ systematically in values \cite{Shang2023} or usage motivations \cite{Wunderlich2019} that relate to more sustainability-aware AI behavior.
-Alternatively, lower sustainability-aware AI usage associated with ChatGPT might originate from characteristics of the system itself (\eg, no token usage visualization; low-barrier access across devices, including as a mobile app) and carry over to other systems used by the same person.
-While these interpretations remain speculative, they highlight a promising avenue for future research on how individual traits or system characteristics may shape sustainability-aware AI usage.
+\paragraph{Participants did not report more sustainability-aware AI usage when interacting with the customized LLMaaS chatbot compared to ChatGPT (H6).} This finding stands in contrast to previous work showing that making resource consumption visible can foster more sustainable behavior \cite{Penkert.2023, Sanduleac.2017}.
+The exploratory between-subjects comparisons showed that users who exclusively used the customized LLMaaS chatbot reported more sustainability-aware AI usage than those who exclusively used ChatGPT.
+This could reflect underlying differences between user groups, e.g., regarding their values \cite{Shang2023} or usage motivations \cite{Wunderlich2019}.
+Alternatively, lower sustainability-aware AI usage associated with ChatGPT might originate from characteristics of the system itself (\eg, no token usage visualization; low-barrier access across devices).
+The results highlight a promising avenue for future research on how individual traits or system characteristics may shape sustainability-aware AI usage.

-Overall, our results support the assumption that customization-related process and purpose cues enhance user trust, and that institutional framing contributes to privacy perceptions.
-However, they also raise questions about whether such cues affect deliberate behaviors, such as cautious behavior toward hallucinations.
-The lack of moderation by institutional trust and the mixed results on sustainability-aware AI use suggest that, alongside customization effects, individual traits -- such as the propensity to trust or sustainability-related values -- might represent a complementary factor that is worth examining in future work on human–AI interaction.